aosabook/500lines/contingent/chapter.rst

-A class like ``Graph`` defines a useful *abstraction* that gives up some generality in exchange for closer proximity to whatever problem we're working on;
+A class like ``Graph`` defines a useful *abstraction* that gives up some generality in exchange for closer proximity to whatever problem we're working on.
-``Graph``, for example,
-allows us to write our program using the language of *graphs*, rather than having to express everything in terms of lists and dicts.
+``Graph`` allows us to write our program using names drawn from the language of *graphs*, rather than having to express everything in terms of lists and dicts.
 While they don't really matter to the computer,